Gaoux/to-do-list/README.md

 ## Features

+### Task Management

-- Add, edit, and delete tasks
+- Users can create, update, and delete tasks.
-- Mark tasks as complete
+- Each task includes a title, due date, repeat option, notes, importance and status (e.g., completed or in progress).
+- Users can set reminders for tasks.
+- Tasks can be prioritized.

+### List Management

-- Add, edit, and delete lists of tasks
+- Users can create, update, and delete lists.
+- Lists are groups of related tasks that can be categorized by a specific theme or purpose.
-- Search for tasks
+- Users can add tasks to a particular list.
+- Each list includes a title and their group of tasks.
+- Users can view all the tasks associated with a specific list.

 ## Requirements